nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Clear person feature
 #### Design considerations
-**Aspect: Should `clear persons` also delete appointments**
+**Aspect: Should `clear person` also delete all the appointments**
-- Alternative 1 (Current choice): The `clear persons` command should also clear the appointments else there will be alot of appointments inside the application that are linked to person ids that don't exists.
-Causing confusion for the users.
+- Alternative 1 (current choice): The `clear person` command should also clear all appointments.
+  - Pros: This prevents the case where the appointments are linked to deleted personIds which do not exist.
+Hence, this prevents confusion for users.
+- Alternative 2 : The `clear person` command does not clear all appointments.
-- Alternative 2 : We assume the user will run `clear appt` command after they run `clear persons` to remove the previous appointments
+  - Cons: This assumes the user will always run `clear appt` after running `clear person`
 <br>

 ### Add appointment feature
 #### Design considerations
 **Aspect: Should we implement as `addAppt` or `add appt`**
 - Alternative 1 (Current choice): Implement the add appointment feature as `add appt`
-  - Pros: Allows us to use the existing infrastructure, just have to add code to detect weather the entity is `appt` or not.
+  - Pros: Allows us to use the existing infrastructure, just have to add code to detect whether the entity is `appt` or not.
   - Cons: Adds extra code to the file since more arguments need to be parsed, hence there is a chance of SLAP being violated.
 - Alternative 2: Implement the add appointment function as `addAppt`
-  - Pros: Creates a seperate command, so the implementations of `add person` and `add appointment` will be seperated from each other.
+  - Pros: Creates a separate command, so the implementations of `add person` and `add appointment` will be separated from each other.
   - Cons: Implementation requires a different parser, so we will be adding a huge amount of additional lines of code.
+Later, we decided to you the same infrastructure for all the command types.
 <br>

 ### Edit appointment feature